Skip to main content

 });

-3. Methods Become Remote Procedure Calls
+3. Methods are Remote Procedure Calls

-test('detaches of the resource', async () => {
+test('shared state across tests', async () => {

-const [counter, detach] = await getSharedResource('sharedCounter');
+const counter = await resource.use(CounterContext);

 await counter.increment();